purien/CanProbe/README.md

 - An MCP2515 board (CAN probe)
 - An OBDII plug

-Communication through USB-Serial, 115200 bauds, 1 stop, no parity
+Communication via USB-Serial, 115200 bauds, 1 stop, no parity

-Three operating mode (default = scan, set trough the serial link)
+Three operating modes (default = scan, set through the serial link)
-- scan, dump the CAN packets according to CanId filter (if any)
+- scan, dump CAN packets according to CanId filter (if any)
-- diff dump the differential CAN packets, according to CanId filter (if any)
+- diff dump differential CAN packets, according to CanId filter (if any)
 - send, injection of CAN packets

 Main commands (over serial link)